Badgerati/Pode/docs/Getting-Started/Console.md

                 HelpDescription  = 'White'      # Descriptions for each Help section key binding.
                 HelpDivider      = 'Gray'       # Dividers used in the Help section.
                 Divider          = 'DarkGray'   # Dividers between console sections.
+                MetricsHeader    = 'Yellow'     # Header for the Metric section.
+                MetricsLabel     = 'White'      # Labels for values displayed in the Metrics section.
+                MetricsValue     = 'Green'      # The actual values displayed in the Metrics section.
             }

             KeyBindings         = @{        # Define custom key bindings for controls.